Setting Up Identity Providers for Your Website

 Auth0’s “Settings” tab showing "Domain", "Client ID" and "Client Secret"

 For an editor identity provider, Auth0 needs to be provided with Scrivito’s authentication callback URL.
-This piece of information can be found on the “Settings” tab of your website in the Scrivito Dashboard.
+This piece of information can be found in the “Identity providers” section of your website in the JustRelate Console.
 Copy this URL and paste it into Auth0’s “Allowed Callback URLs” input field.

 Step 2: Making your identity provider known to your Scrivito CMS

-In both sections, up to 20 identity providers can be configured.
+In both cases, up to 20 identity providers can be configured.
 Scrivito accepts logins from any of the providers.
 For each of them, the following pieces of information are required:

 • Provider URL: This is the “Domain” value from above, specified as a complete URL, including the HTTPS scheme.
 For the “foobar.eu.auth0.com” example domain, the provider URL would be “https://foobar.eu.auth0.com/”.
 For Google as the IdP, it’s always “https://accounts.google.com”.